 United Biscuits produces McVitie’s Digestives, Jaffa Cakes, Jacob’s cream crackers and Carr’s water biscuits.

 James Lang established a bakery business at Gallowgate, Glasgow from 1817.
 His products included Scotch bread and shortbread.

-The firm became Macfarlane Lang in 1841 when Lang’s nephew, John Macfarlane, joined the business.
+John Macfarlane (1824 – 1908), nephew to John Lang, joined the firm from 1841 and the business traded as Macfarlane Lang.
 An energetic and progressive manager, Macfarlane eventually assumed control of the business.